-Travel to Bangkok airport (BKK) where you will take a short taxi ride to your orientation hotel (unless you need to complete quarantine at an ASQ hotel or Sandbox quarantine for 7 – 10 nights).
+Travel to Bangkok airport (BKK) where you will take a short taxi ride to your orientation hotel.

-Your orientation (whether online or in a hotel – depending on restrictions) will help you to prepare for your exciting new journey in Thailand before you start teaching.
-After the orientation, you will receive a full onsite induction on arrival will last around 3 days, and take place after you complete any necessary quarantine hotel stay (check current Covid-19 requirements or contact our team for updates).
+Your orientation will help you to prepare for your exciting new journey in Thailand before you start teaching.
+After the orientation, you will receive a full onsite induction on arrival will last around 3 days.

 It’s time to start teaching.
 You will be mostly teaching learners ranging in age from 5 – 18 years old with mixed English ability.
 From beginners to more advanced students.
 You can prepare to teach approx. 25 hours plus some time to plan your lessons following the in-house curriculum.

 Your goal as an intern English teacher will be focused mostly on conversational English practice but you might be asked to share some of your knowledge on a different subject from geography to maths, depending on your CV and degree.
 You will be given a lot of materials from the school itself but feel free to log in to your TEFL course and create some new ideas and topics.